dogbert2021/esp32-motorized-roller-blinds/README.md

 Hi there!

-This project aims at controlling of motorized blinds, and it's integration into home automation systems like [Home Assistant](https://www.home-assistant.io/) and [OpenHab](https://www.openhab.org/).
+The project is dedictated to control of motorized blinds’ operation and its integration into home automation systems (f.ex.Home Assistant or  OpenHab).

-The project developing in 2 areas:
+The project developing consists of 2 major areas:

-1. Software part (firmware for boards based at ESP8266 / ESP32 modules)
+- Software (firmware for boards based at ESP8266 / ESP32 modules)
-2. Mechanical part (3d printing models to convert your blinds into motorized one).
+- Hardware/Mechanical (3d printing models to upgrade your blinds into motorized).

-A bit details below...
+Few details below...

 # ESP8266 / ESP32 firmware
 I'm trying to keep compatibility with both platforms.
 Main differences between them:
-- There is fewer pins available at ESP8266.
+- There are fewer pins available at ESP8266.
 You can connect 2 steppers to single controller only (using 8 pins).
 - ESP32 can connect up to 4 steppers (or even more?) to single controller (using 16 pins).

 If you would to connect 1 or 2 steppers only, use cheaper ESP8266 based controller (like Wemos D1 mini, NodeMCU, etc).